capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 		return ctrl.Result{}, err
 	}
    ```
    6. Next get the owning type of the `DockerCluster` which is the CAPI **Cluster**.
 We can use a helper function from CAPI that will look at the ownerReferences.
-If it returns nil then we can requeue:
+If it returns nil, we can requeue:
    ```go
 	// Get the Cluster
 	cluster, err := util.GetOwnerCluster(ctx, r.Client, dockerCluster.ObjectMeta)